Food deserts by country: Implications

 Food deserts are defined by a shortage of supermarkets and other stores that carry affordable healthful food.
-Audit research suggests that supermarkets are the most effective way to supply communities with a wide selection of fresh and relatively affordable healthful food.
-Moreover, they are typically open year-round, provide convenient hours of operation and generally accept food stamps from the Supplemental Nutrition Assistance Program (SNAP) and Supplemental Nutrition Program for Women, Infants and Children (WIC).
+Research suggests that supermarkets are the most effective way to supply communities with a wide selection of fresh and relatively affordable healthful food.
+They are typically open year-round, provide convenient hours of operation and generally accept food stamps from the Supplemental Nutrition Assistance Program (SNAP) and Supplemental Nutrition Program for Women, Infants and Children (WIC).
 Small-scale, full-service food markets could play a role in increasing community food security.

 Affordability

 Compared to residents of higher-income neighborhoods, low socioeconomic status (SES) individuals tend to have diets higher in meat and processed foods and a lower intake of fruits and vegetables.
-They are more likely to purchase inexpensive fats and sugars over fresh fruits and vegetables that are more expensive on a per calorie basis.
+They are more likely to purchase inexpensive fats and sugars over fresh fruits and vegetables, that are more expensive on a per calorie basis.
 On average, the most energy-dense foods only cost $1.76 per 1,000 calories, compared to $18.16 per 1,000 calories for low-energy nutritious foods.
-This is one reason cited for why low-income populations and minorities are more predisposed to suffer from obesity, diabetes and cardiovascular disease.
+This is one reason cited why low-income populations and minorities are more predisposed to suffer from obesity, diabetes and cardiovascular disease.

 Income may play a big role in determining the eating habits of families in food deserts.
 Those impacted by food deserts are typically impoverished, with an average income between $5,000 and $20,000 annually.
-According to the USDA, "Research that considers the prices paid for the same food across household income levels indicates that while some of the very poorest households—those earning less than $8,000 per year—may pay between 0.5 percent and 1.3 percent more for their groceries than households earning slightly more, households earning between $8,000 and $30,000 tend to pay the lowest prices for groceries, whereas higher income households pay significantly higher prices."
+In 2016, a USDA report stated, "Research that considers the prices paid for the same food across household income levels indicates that while some of the very poorest households—those earning less than $8,000 per year—may pay between 0.5 percent and 1.3 percent more for their groceries than households earning slightly more, households earning between $8,000 and $30,000 tend to pay the lowest prices for groceries, whereas higher income households pay significantly higher prices."